 Excursions

-The Heinrich Pesch Hotel is a good starting point for excursions in the surrounding area, as well as for visits to the cathedral cities of Speyer and Worms or to the German Wine Route.
-The range of attractions in the region has something for every taste.
+The Heinrich Pesch Hotel is an ideal starting point for excursions in the surrounding area, but also for visits to the cathedral cities of Speyer and Worms or the German Wine Route.
+Mannheim and Heidelberg can be reached quickly on the right bank of the Rhine.
+The range of attractions in the region has something for everyone.

 Cities